Licence Appeal Tribunal (Tribunals Ontario)

 Stanley Jaskot is a Partner at Jaskot Willer Gill LLP, and a former Partner at Jaskot Family Law Barristers.
 Stanley’s community involvement includes formerly serving as a member for the Regional Board of Ontario Trillium Foundation.

-Geneviève Painchaud is a bilingual Communications consultant and Realtor in the Ottawa area, with extensive community involvement including her current positions as a Board Director at the Law Society of Ontario (Lay Bencher), the Law Commission of Ontario, the Ontario Arts Council and until recently, Ontario 211 Services.
-She is also an adjudicator with the hearing and appeals divisions of the Law Society Tribunal.
-Some of her past employers include Trimark Mutual Funds (Invesco) and Bell TV, and as a Professor at College La Cité in the Business Faculty.
+Geneviève Painchaud is a bilingual Communications consultant and real estate representative with extensive community involvement through her work as a Board Director at the Law Society of Ontario, and until recently, the Law Commission of Ontario, the Ontario Arts Council and Ontario 211 Services.
+She is an adjudicator on the hearing and appeals divisions of the Law Society Tribunal and a Vice Chair of the Licence Appeal Tribunal.
+Her past employers include Trimark Mutual Funds (Invesco) and Bell TV, and as a Professor at College La Cité in the Business Faculty.

 Tavlin Kaur is a lawyer and a full-time member of the Licence Appeal Tribunal.
 She practiced in the area of administrative law with a focus on issues impacting vulnerable and marginalized individuals.
 She has appeared as counsel before various administrative tribunals and courts.
 More recently, she was a professor at Sheridan College and Durham College.
 She holds a Bachelors of Arts (Hons.) from York University, a Juris Doctor and a Master of Laws from Osgoode Hall Law School.
 Ms. Kaur is a member of the Law Society of Ontario and was called to the bar in 2010.